 A temporally and spatially continuous daily time series of snow cover extent is being produced using MODIS MOD10A1 daily snow cover maps.
 Temporal and spatial persistence filters are used to fill missing and cloud covered cells in daily snow maps.
 Maps of snow cover extent are used as input to a temperature-index melt model.

-Elevation (topographic) data are essential for modeling seasonal snow and glacier ice melt.
+Elevation data (Figure 5) are essential for modeling seasonal snow and glacier ice melt.
 Elevation defines the basins and water courses of a landscape and the exposure of the surface to direct and reflected solar radiation and other meteorological conditions.
 Accurate elevation data are difficult to obtain in the mountainous, largely inaccessible regions of this study.
 For this reason we must rely on digital elevation models (DEMs) generated from satellite data.
 The available data sources—interferometric synthetic aperture radar, satellite image stereoscopy and spaceborne laser altimetry—have shortcomings that make it necessary to combine the best features of each to obtain an optimal DEM.

 The Role of Reanalysis